MultipedRobotics/pyxl320/README.rst

 Unfortunately the Dynamixel references below are **not written well** (many typos and errors throughout), so please be careful or you will exhibit much frustration.
-Also they have disappeared at times, so if you get a ``404`` error, hopefully they will come back.
+Also they have disappeared, so if you get a ``404`` error, hopefully they will come back.

 - `XL-320 e-Manual <http://support.robotis.com/en/techsupport_eng.htm#product/actuator/dynamixel_x/xl_series/xl-320.htm>`_